rlite/rlite/README.md

     $ sudo rlite-ctl ipcp-create ynorm.IPCP normal normal.DIF
     $ sudo rlite-ctl ipcp-register ynorm.IPCP udptunnel.DIF

+Finally, enable Y to be the first enroller for the normal DIF

+    $ sudo rlite-ctl ipcp-enroller-enable ynorm.IPCP

-Finally, access X and enroll X with Y (or the other way around) in the normal DIF:
+and access X and enroll X with Y (or the other way around) in the normal DIF:

     $ sudo rlite-ctl ipcp-enroll xnorm.IPCP normal.DIF udptunnel.DIF ynorm.IPCP